Wealthify doesn't support your browser

 Give your money more potential

 The beauty of investing is that the aim is to give your money the potential to beat inflation.
-But it can also give you the potential to increase the overall value of your investments as well.
-Obviously, there’s always a risk you could lose money and end up with less than you initially invested.
-But over the long-term, investing could provide higher returns.
+Obviously, there’s always a risk you could lose money and end up with less than you initially invested as markets go up and down, and you could withdraw while you're at a loss if you don't give your investments the time to potentially recover.
+But over the long-term, investing could provide you with higher returns as they won't be tied to fixed interest rates, like cash savings.

 Ready to get started?
 You can open a Wealthify ISA in just a few taps.
-Choose how much you want to invest, pick an investment style that suits your needs and our team of experts will do the rest.
+Simply choose how much money you want to invest, pick an investment style that suits your needs, and our team of experts will do the rest – including building your Investment Plan and managing it for you on an on-going basis.

 References:

-2: This is the projected value for a Confident Plan (Medium Risk Plan).
+1: This is the projected value for a Confident Plan (Medium Risk Plan) with an Original theme.
 This is only a forecast and is not a reliable indicator of future performance.
-If markets perform worse, your return could be £12,204.
-If markets perform better, your return could be £17,774.
-Values correct as of 07/04/2022.
+If markets perform worse, your return could be £12,950.
+If markets perform better, your return could be £18,858.
+Values correct as of 24/07/2023.

-3: This is the projected value for a Confident Plan (Medium Risk Plan).
+2: This is the projected value for a Confident Plan (Medium Risk Plan) with an Original theme.
 This is only a forecast and is not a reliable indicator of future performance.
-If markets perform worse, your return could be £27,133.
-If markets perform better, your return could be £47,045.
-Values correct as of 07/04/2022.
+If markets perform worse, your return could be £26,905.
+If markets perform better, your return could be £49,109.
+Values correct as of 24/07/2023.

 4: https://yougov.co.uk/topics/food/articles-reports/2019/01/23/how-much-does-freddo-cost-britons-have-lost-track